codio/site/source/docs/quickstart/tkinter.html.md

 - Press the Autostart button to ensure that this is automatically started whenever your Box starts up.
 If it does not complete, which can sometimes happen, then just shut down the Install Software window.
 It will have worked.

 We would recommend that you configure your `.codio` file to have an option to start the viewer.
 This is [described here](/docs/boxes/runmenu/).
-You should either add overwrite the entire contents of this file with the content shown below, or if you already have a `.codio` file with contents you want to keep, just add the line with the 'Viewer' entry you can see below into the `preview` section.
+You should either overwrite the entire contents of this file with the content shown below, or if you already have a `.codio` file with contents you want to keep, just add the line with the 'Viewer' entry you can see below into the `preview` section.

 ```javascript
 {